ashwinv1184/FPGA-VSD-Projects/README.md

 # Objective:
  To Develop a UART transmitter module capable of sending serial data from the FPGA to an external device.

+The uart_tx project has been accessed from the VSDSquadron_FM repository.

 1) Signals for data flow:
 STATE_IDLE → Waits to send the data.
 STATE_STARTTX → Sends start bit signal (0).